 The RRS efficiency depends on the resonator loading as well as on the material attenuation \cite{Gorodetsky:00}.
 The maximum level of laser stabilization can be reached when the Rayleigh scattering rate is close to the loss rate resulting from the in- and out-coupling \cite{Galiev2020PhysRevApplied}.
 The intrinsic loss of the material has to be negligible.
 Achieving this condition is not a trivial task by a few reasons \cite{Chen:06, savchenkov_matsko_2019_patent, Li:12}.
 Firstly, the intrinsic loss is significant in the majority of materials.
-Secondly, balancing the attenuation rate due to the coupling and scattering leads to reduction of the output power from the laser.
-Thirdly, keeping a resonator at a very high Q level results in increase of the undesirable nonlinear effects in the cavity.
+Secondly, balancing the attenuation rate due to the coupling and scattering leads to reduction of the resultant output power from the laser.
+Thirdly, keeping a resonator at a very high Q level results in an increase of the undesirable nonlinear effects in the cavity.
 Fourthly, the Rayleigh scattering rate is not easily tunable and optimizable in a real system.

-In this work we describe a modified scheme of the self-injection locking (SIL) to high-Q WGMRs, where the optical feedback and the laser frequency stabilization coefficient are adjusted by tuning the coupling of the mirror-assisted drop-port evanescent field coupler.
-In this way we avoid most of the problems associated with the RRS-based scheme.
+In this work we describe a modified scheme of the SIL laser by means of a high-Q WGMR, where the optical feedback and the laser frequency stabilization coefficients are adjusted by tuning the coupling of the mirror-assisted drop-port evanescent field coupler.
+In this way we avoid most of the problems associated with the RRS-based SIL scheme.
 We developed an analytical model for this scheme.
 Our analysis shows that the maximum values of the laser frequency stabilization coefficient are approximately the same for both modified and RRS-based SIL schemes.
-However, in the modified scheme one can always achieve optimal SIL operation even for low RRS rate.
+However, in the modified scheme one can always achieve optimal SIL operation even for low RRS rates.